elivanK/quotes/README.md

 ![Screenshot](https://github.com/elivanK/quotes/blob/master/public/images/scshstep1.png)

 * Step 2 - Save the random quote in a database via ORM doctrine, the migrations via CLI.
 Git-Tag as version 2.0.0.
-It's not pretty but it works (if it's not broken - don't need to fix it).
+(It's not pretty but it works).